flatpickles/sketchbook/WIP.md

     -   Save these so we can see when the user updated default, to use this instead of saved state (with no preset selected)
     -   Use these with double-click to reset to default (when no preset is selected)
 -   Min/max range slider? (style for 2-member numeric array, maybe)
+-   Full width description text paired with a param input (useful in settings)

 ### Value Effects